 Fill in any holes with smaller white pieces.
-You can even build up the top of the structure with different shapes and sizes (it will give it a more historically accurate look).
+You can even build up the top of the structure with different shapes and sizes to give it a more historically accurate look.

-Use the greenery in our list – plus any other floral or green pieces you may have in your collection – to add elements of nature around the LEGO tomb.
+Use the greenery in our list – or any other floral or green pieces you may have in your collection – to add elements of nature around the LEGO tomb.

 Used the curved pieces below to construct a round shape.

 This forms the stone that will be placed in front of the tomb’s entryway.

 Now your LEGO tomb Easter structure is complete!
 We suggest using it to provide a visual as you read the resurrection story of Easter with your children.
 You can use John 20: 1 -18 to share with your children how Jesus’ tomb was sealed up with a stone, but three days later. . .

 The stone was rolled away, and the tomb was empty!
 Show your children how they can roll away the LEGO stone to reveal an empty tomb that illuminates (with the yellow “light”) Christ’s resurrection.
 If you are a practicing Christian like I am, you know what we say at Easter: “He is risen!”
 (Followed by a response of “He is risen, indeed!”)

 We hope that this hands-on LEGO activity helps you to share this powerful story of Christ’s resurrection with the children in your life this upcoming Easter Sunday!
 Let us know if you use it at home or in your Sunday school class this year!